leqingsang/SVOC/README.md

 - --version
 show program''s version number and exit

-- -h, --help
+- --help, -h
 show this help message and exit

-- -c config.ini, --config=config.ini
+- --config=config.ini, -c config.ini
 your own configure file
 You can edit all the options in the configure and if you use this options, you can ignore all the other options bellow.

-- -b hg19, --buildver=hg19
+- --buildver=hg19, -b hg19
 genomic build version
 It can be hg19 and hg38, will support other version later.

-- -i example/example1.vcf, --input=example/example1.vcf
+- --input=example/example1.vcf, -i example/example1.vcf
 input file of variants for classification
 It can be VCF format, will support other famate later.

-- -o example1, --output=example1
+- --output=example1, -o example1
 prefix of the output file

 - --output_type=txt
 type of the output file
 It can be JSON, CSV and TXT(default) format.

-- -d svocdb, --database_svoc=svocdb
+- --database_svoc=svocdb, -d svocdb
 database location/dir for the SVOC dataset files

 - --table_annovar=./table_annovar.pl